rust-lang/book/nostarch/chapter09.md

 To fix the error, you have two choices.
 One choice is to change the return type of your function to be compatible with the value you’re using the `?` operator on as long as you have no restrictions preventing that.
-The other technique is to use a `match` or one of the `Result<T, E>` methods to handle the `Result<T, E>` in whatever way is appropriate.
+The other choice is to use a `match` or one of the `Result<T, E>` methods to handle the `Result<T, E>` in whatever way is appropriate.

 The error message also mentioned that `?` can be used with `Option<T>` values as well.
 As with using `?` on `Result`, you can only use `?` on `Option` in a